fenago/ernesto-spark/Lab_1.md

 **Try Monadic Collection**

 The Try Monadic Collection is similar to that of Either which contains two objects namely Success and Failure objects.
 As the name suggests, the Success object returns the value if the condition in Try succeeds else the Failure object is returned with the exception.

+#### Next
+In the next lab, we will look into advanced scala concepts.